fushanlang/pwa-list/README.md

 - Submit an app
 - Search Apps
-- Sign Up / Log In with Google, Twitter and FaceBook
+- Sign Up / Sign In with Google, Twitter and FaceBook

 ## :tea: Author